|Guide||♦||486 Triplogs||0 Topics|

-If you're looking for a nice, short, inner city, family hike this isn't your bag.
+If you're looking for a nice, short, inner-city family hike, this isn't your bag.
 The average grade on this trail is 15 degrees.
 Camelback or the Flatiron blow this trail away in grade and distance.
-At least when you approach those you expect it.
-Heading into this short 0.71 mile lure to the summit you just don't expect the punch.
+At least when you approach those, you expect it.
+Heading into this short 0.71-mile lure to the summit, you don't expect the punch.

-Once near the radio towers trail #44 continues a short distance up.
-Looking south you almost have a direct view straight down Central Avenue.
-Not quite though, you're actually more in line with what would be 1st or 2nd street.
-Having driven through 22 miles of solid city to get to North Mountain I began to wonder.
+Once near the radio towers, Trail #44 continues a short distance up.
+Looking south, you almost have a direct view straight down Central Avenue.
+Not quite though, you're more in line with what would be 1st or 2nd street.
+Having driven through 22 miles of city to get to North Mountain, I began to wonder.
 What gives this mountain the honor of being the 'North' mountain?
-Especially knowing the city doesn't even begin to end here I checked it out.
+Especially knowing the city doesn't even begin to end here, I checked it out.
 Lookout Mountain is further north and falls into the Phoenix Mountain Preserves too, so forget that theory.
-When the city was small and Central Avenue dominated the landscape this was north.
-Way back when, North Mountain was a camping area for the Phoenix Indian School.
+When the city was small, and Central Avenue dominated the landscape, this was north.
+Way back when North Mountain was a camping area for the Phoenix Indian School.

-Other views include: to the south is, you guessed it, South Mountain with the Estrellas behind and west, to the east and a bit south is a great view of Squaw Peak, looking north northeast is Lookout Mountain, the mountain directly northwest is Shaw Butte.
-Shaw Butte appears to be considerably less in elevathon.
-In reality it's a few feet higher.
+Other views include: to the south is, you guessed it, South Mountain with the Estrellas behind and west, to the east and a bit south is an excellent view of Piestewa Peak, looking north northeast is Lookout Mountain, the mountain directly northwest is Shaw Butte.
+Shaw Butte appears to be considerably less in elevation.
+In reality, it's a few feet higher.

 Return by the same way or...
 Continue down the ridgeline and enjoy the views of Phoenix.
 Steep sections are encountered along the way.
 Follow the North Mountain Loop Drive back to the Maricopa picnic ramada.